BerkeleyPSE/BerkeleyPSE.githib.io/instructions/INFRASTRUCTURE.md

 Aphrodite, [developed by Khan Academy](https://github.com/Khan/aphrodite) is a tool for writing CSS-in-JS.
 We chose to use it because we found it easier to declare styles in the same file/component in which they are used, rather than importing a CSS file for every component.

 ### Redux
 [Redux](https://redux.js.org/) is a "predictable state container".
-It's used in this website along with [Redux Form](https://redux-form.com/7.2.0/) for the `ApplicationForm` and `RegForm` prospective member applications.
+It's used in this website along with [Redux Form](https://redux-form.com/7.2.0/) for the `ApplicationForm` and `PreregistrationForm` prospective member applications.
 The `app-reducer` redux store holds information for each form until it is submitted to the back-end and into the MongoDB.

 ## Node
 Our simple back-end server is built on [Node](https://nodejs.org/en/) via [Express](https://expressjs.com/).

 ## MongoDB
-We use a [MongoDB](https://www.mongodb.com/) database hosted by [mLab](https://mlab.com) to store our `ApplicationForm` and `RegForm` responses.
+We use a [MongoDB](https://www.mongodb.com/) database hosted by [mLab](https://mlab.com) to store our `ApplicationForm` and `PreregistrationForm` responses.

 ## Heroku
 [Heroku](https://heroku.com) is used to deploy our website to [berkeleypse.org](http://berkeleypse.org).
 It's free, easy-to-use via its command line interface, and supports dynamic websites.
 The final reason is why we migrated from GitHub Pages to Heroku -- we needed a server to receive application responses.
 Heroku was the best choice.